Trout in Virginia

 Trout are cold water fish, a relic of the last ice age.
 They are present today in the mountain streams and in some of the valleys west of the Blue Ridge.
 Water in the tidal rivers on the Coastal Plain is too warm, even in the portions near the Fall Line where the water is fresh.

-Of the three species of trout in Virginia, only brook trout (Salvelinus fontinalis) are native.
-Rainbow trout (Oncorhynchus mykiss) and brown trout (Salmo trutta) have been introduced and now spawn naturally in Virginia.
+Brown trout (Salmo trutta) also have been introduced and also spawn in Virginia as a naturalized species.
 There are 400 streams that provide 2,000 miles of cold water habitat for trout.1

 brook trout stocked in Piney Run near Purcellville